open200/keycloak-blog/README.md

 The SPI is based on the readonly-property-file provider, allowing authentication against a predefined set of users.
 The custom theme modifies the appearance of the Keycloak login page.

+## Documentation

+For an in-depth explanation of how we built this custom Keycloak Docker image, including the rationale behind using Docker's multistage build feature, the process of incorporating custom SPIs and themes, and a step-by-step guide through the Dockerfile, check out our blog post: ["Leveraging Docker Multistage Builds for Custom Keycloak SPIs"](https://github.com/open200/keycloak-blog).
+This post provides valuable insights into the project's background, the challenges we faced, and how we overcame them to create a lean and secure Keycloak image tailored to our specific needs.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.